Whilst two-dimensional images of Saint George slaying the Dragon are almost commonplace, an English medieval image in the round is a different matter.

 The extent of internal staining from water would suggest that the drain hole in the bottom was used sparingly : unless this was sealed up to facilitate secondary use in the churchyard.

 Following many years during which a depiction of the crucifixion was not acquired for the Collection, this was ended by the arrival of this monastic bell.
 Standing almost 10" high, it is late medieval and made of copper alloy ( bronze ) and iron.
-Those parts in iron are the clapper, the mounting for it and the handle : the last being peened at the top to constrain the copper alloy handle in place.
+Those parts in iron are the clapper and the mounting for both it and for the handle : the last being peened at the top to constrain the copper alloy handle in place.
 As it is in completely original condition, not only can the method of manufacture be fully seen and understood but also can be the sequence of assembly.
 There are identical depictions of the crucifixion on each side.

 Well remembered is the courtesy of the dealer from whom this was acquired and her view that the bell is French : an opinion there is no cause to question but simply informatively to add 'Northern' before 'French'.